ldijkman/async-esp-fs-webserver/docs/Improv_Wi-Fi/Improv-WiFi-Library-main/README.md

 to make it easy for the enduser

 # Improv WiFi Library
-finaly an Arduino INO example
+Luberth => finaly an Arduino INO example,
-treid this in the past from improv wifi info but could not gt it working
+treid this in the past from improv wifi info but could not get it working

 ### https://github.com/jnthas/Improv-WiFi-Library/tree/main